-In the election of directors contemplated by Proposal 1, you may vote "FOR," "AGAINST" or "ABSTAIN" with respect to one or more of the nominees.
+In the election of directors contemplated by Proposal 1, you may vote "FOR," "AGAINST" or "ABSTAIN" with respect to each nominee.
 For Proposals 2 and 3, you may vote "FOR," "AGAINST" or "ABSTAIN."

 Can I change my vote?

 Yes.
 You can change or revoke your vote by: